Bat-eared fox

 The bat-eared fox (Otocyon megalotis) is a species of fox found on the African savanna.
-It is the only extant species of the genus Otocyon and considered a basal canid species.
+It is the only extant species of the genus Otocyon and a basal species of canid.
 Fossil records indicate this canid first appeared during the middle Pleistocene.

-It is named for its large ears, which have a role in thermoregulation.
+There are two separate populations of the bat-eared fox, each of which makes up a subspecies.
 The bat referred to in its colloquial name is possibly the Egyptian slit-faced bat (Nycteris thebaica), which is abundant in the region and has very large ears.
-Although not commonly used, other vernacular names include big-eared fox, black-eared fox, long-eared fox, Delalande's fox, cape fox, and motlosi.
+Other vernacular names include big-eared fox, black-eared fox, long-eared fox, Delalande's fox, cape fox, and motlosi.